 Predictable Income Most corporate bonds offer fixed interest payments for the life of the bond, which may be paid semi-annually, quarterly, monthly or at maturity.
 Interest rate and payment frequency are set at the time of issuance so investors always know when and how much to expect.
 This is especially beneficial for retirees and other investors looking to supplement their current incomes.

-Competitive Returns Since corporate bonds are considered riskier than other fixed income investments, such as Treasury bonds, they generally offer higher yields.
+Competitive Returns Corporate bonds have varying credit ratings from investment grade to non-investment grade (high yield or junk) and within the fixed income world, for example, any corporate bond would be considered riskier versus government-backed Treasury bonds.
+Therefore they generally offer higher yields versus Treasuries.
 In addition, yields vary among corporate bond issuers based on different risk factors, including an issuer’s creditworthiness and its industry.
 Economic factors and changing market conditions may have a greater effect on some industries than others.
 Corporations and industries perceived to have more risk will have to offer higher yields to gain access to capital markets.
 Corporate bonds present investment opportunities for many levels of risk tolerance.
 Therefore, investors should carefully examine each bond’s characteristics to determine if a higher yield is worth the extra risk.
 Investors willing to accept higher risk may benefit from potentially higher returns.
 Longer maturity bonds may offer higher rates, but their market prices tend to be more sensitive to changes in interest rates.
+Investment grade corporate bonds, although there are no guarantees, have had a very low percentage of defaults.

 Like many other fixed income investments, corporate bonds offer various coupon structures: